 PARDON OUR MESS, MASTERPIECES IN PROGRESS!

 Art room 100 is a very unique space, located just to the left of our auditorium.
-Our studio space is broken into two areas; our classroom environment, and a small alcove outside of the classroom with is referred to as the "free choice" area.
+Our studio space is broken into two areas; our classroom environment, and a small alcove outside of the classroom with is referred to as the 'free choice' area.

 A typical day in art room 100 starts with reviewing our learning from the week before, and discussing how we will apply or jump off of it in our new lesson.
 We recognize that students bring varied talents into the classroom and learn in different ways.
 Art room 100's learning model builds tasks into each lesson which allow students to interact with content in ways that fit their strengths and learning styles.
 An example of learning a lesson may include using kinetic movement to learn vocabulary words, looking at a projected work of art on the smart-board and using an interactive pen to find and trace shapes, watching short educational videos about an artist, completing 'mini art critique' worksheets, dramatic re-enactments of a painting, or working as a group to build an object or scene.